As well as the below general student policies, Angliss has additional policies and procedures that specifically apply to International Students.

 - Student Academic and Non-Academic Grievance Complaints Form

-- Student Academic and Non-Academic Grievance Complaints Policy
+- Student Complaints, Grievances and Appeals Policy

-- Student Academic and Non-Academic Grievance Complaints Procedure
+- Student Complaints, Grievances and Appeals Procedure

 We reserve the right to cancel your enrolment if you give us incorrect information or false documentation or if you withhold information from us that relates to your application.
-In these circumstances you won't be eligible for a refund of any fees or charges you've already paid.
+In these circumstances, you won't be eligible for a refund of any fees or charges you've already paid.
 In exceptional or extenuating circumstances, senior management at William Angliss Institute may waive this policy.